codehath/advent-of-code-2023/day-2/README.md

 >If you add up the IDs of the games that would have been possible, you get 8.

-Determine which games would have been possible.
+Your task is to determine which games would have been possible.
 What is the sum of the IDs of those games?

 __[My Solution](https://github.com/codehath/advent-of-code-2023/blob/main/day-2/advent_day_2.1.py)__ - [Input Data](https://github.com/codehath/advent-of-code-2023/blob/main/day-2/input/input_day_02.txt)

 ## Part Two: Minimum Cube Sets - [Original Puzzle](https://adventofcode.com/2023/day/2)

-Find the minimum number of cubes of each color needed to make each game possible.
+The minimum set of cubes is the fewest number of cubes of each color that could have been in the bag to make the game possible.
 The power of a set of cubes is the product of the number of red, green, and blue cubes.

 __Example:__